This session is designed appeal both to Family and general chamber practitioners and will cover a general round up on a number of areas including:

 Originally recorded on 20.4.21

-20.4.21 Family Business and Divorce over the years – a round up on the relevant
+20.4.21 Family Business and Divorce over the years

 Upon payment you will receive a document containing a copy of the notes for the webinar via your email.
 The first page of this document has the link and password to the webinar you have bought.
 To ensure you receive your certificate for watching the webinar, please send the answers to the questions on the first page to the linked email highlighted.